wlin12/SMMTT/README.md

 Contributors: Carolin Haas, Chris Dyer, Adam Lopez

+requirements: Moses, Giza++ and KenLM - You can follow the guide in http://www.statmt.org/moses/?n=Moses.Baseline, which will get these installed

 Usage: scripts/runExperiment.sh source(ex: en) target(ex: zh) rootdir(where this package is) mosesdir(moses instalation) mosesexternaldir(where giza is, probably mosesdecoder/tools) model(where the model and results will be generated)

 Structure: